Truvam/web-3d/server/WebRTC/gst/README.md

                         enable or disable the clipboard features, supported values: true, false, in, out --framerate FRAMERATE
-                        framerate of streaming pipeline --encoder ENCODER     gstreamer encoder plugin to use --app_name APP_NAME   name of the application to stream --metrics_port METRICS_PORT
+                        framerate of streaming pipeline --encoder ENCODER     gstreamer encoder plugin to use, default: "nvh264enc" --app_name APP_NAME   name of the application to stream --metrics_port METRICS_PORT
                         port to start metrics server on